How to Calculate Cost Per Unit for Gummy Supplements: Packaging and Labor Included

 • Time spent on project management, formula development, and vendor communication.

-• Quality assurance review and regulatory compliance work.
+• Quality assurance reviews and regulatory compliance work.

-• For in-house operations, direct wages for production staff.
+• If you're manufacturing in-house, direct wages for production staff.

-Allocate a portion of these salaried or hourly labor costs across your total production volume to understand their impact on cost per unit.
+Spread a portion of those salaried or hourly labor costs across your total production volume to see their real impact per unit.

 Putting It All Together: The Calculation Formula